jumpinjackie/forge-e33-mod/custom/design/CARDLIST.md

 No ideas yet.

-> The Manor
-> Unknown: Art can be a Window and art can be a Mirror.
-And great art.
-Great art is both.
-Son, you'll never be a true artist if there's always a mask between you and the viewer, especially when the viewer is you...

-Reprint of Mirror Gallery?
-It would be the most flavorful, but also quite useless in cube ro commander paper play since there will only ever be 1 copy of anything anyways.

-Reprint of Mirage Mirror?
-Reprint of Mirror of the Forebears?
-Reprint of Mirrorweave?

 > Act 2: Monolith Interior
 > Renoir: If saving you means losing you then so be it.